 The full moon day (Purnima) in the month of Shravan (August – September) in Karnataka, Andhra Pradesh and is some parts of Orissa is observed as Upakarma.
-In 2015, date of Upakarma is August 29.
+In 2015, date of Upakarma is August 28 and August 29.
 Gayatri Japam is on August 30.
 It is a highly auspicious day for the Brahmin community.
 The sacred thread worn by Brahmins known as ‘Yagnopavitam’ is changed on this day.
 The ritual is also referred as Shravani.
 In Tamil Nadu and Kerala it is known as Avani Avittam.

 There are Brahmins who are the followers of Rig Veda, Yajur Veda and Sama Veda.
 The followers of Rig Veda change the thread a day after Shravan Poornima and followers of Yajur Veda change the thread on Purnima day.
 Therefore the day is also known as Rg Upkarma (Rig Upkarma) and Yajur Upkarma.
 The ritual is also known by the name of Upanayanam or Upanayana.
 The sacred thread Yagnopavitam is known as Jandhyamu in Telugu and Janivaara in Kannada.